 - 1 tsp vanilla extract

-- 1/4 cup greek yogurt or sour cream, room temp
+- 1/4 cup greek yogurt or sour cream, at room temperature

 - 2 Tbsp warm brewed coffee